-- Resource Management Basic concepts of the resource management process (approximately 20% of course time). - Individuals and Groups The individual's roles, relationships and tasks within groups (approximately 40% of course time). - Families and Communities Family structures and functions, and the interaction between family and community (approximately 40% of course time).
+- Resource Management Basic concepts of resource management (approximately 20% of course time). - Individuals and Groups The individual's roles, relationships and tasks within and between groups (approximately 40% of course time). - Families and Communities Family structures and functions, and the interaction between family and community (approximately 40% of course time).